jtr13/cc21/appendix_pull_request_tutorial.Rmd

 <img src="resources/tutorial_pull_request_mergers/3.png" width="700">

-- Make sure you are on the PR branch by checking that the PR branch name is shown (not `master`):
+- Make sure you are on the PR branch by checking that the PR branch name is shown (not `main`):

 <img src="resources/tutorial_pull_request_mergers/4.png" width="700">